Fred Stamps

+Early life

+Stamps attended George Washington Carver High School in the 9th Ward of New Orleans, LA—class of 2000.

 College career

 Fred Stamps played for the Louisiana–Lafayette Ragin' Cajuns from 2000 till 2003.
 Stamps also played track and field and baseball.

 Professional career

 National Football League

 In 2004, Stamps was signed by the San Francisco 49ers as an undrafted free agent.
 Following his release by the 49ers, Stamps spent time on the practice squads for both the Baltimore Ravens and the Jacksonville Jaguars.

 Edmonton Eskimos

 Fred Stamps decided to sign with the Edmonton Eskimos of the Canadian Football League.
 In the 2007 CFL season Stamps played in nine games (he missed five games because of appendectomy surgery).
 The following year Fred Stamps played in 14 games amassing 751 receiving yards and 6 touchdowns.
 In the 2009 CFL season played all 18 games and recorded 1,402 yards and 8 touchdowns.
 In 2010 Stamps once again suffered an injury this time injuring his shoulder.
 He missed 4 games but still had a great year statistically, collecting 1,223 yards and 5 touchdowns.
 Stamps added a third consecutive 1,000 yard season in the 2011 campaign, amassing 1,153 yards and 8 touchdowns on 82 receptions; despite missing a couple of weeks because of a serious injury to his testicles.
-In the off-season the Eskimos traded away franchise QB Ricky Ray.
+In the off-season the Eskimos traded away franchise quarterback Ricky Ray.
 Stamps played in all 18 games of the regular season and finished 2nd in receiving yards with 1,310 and 4th in receiving TDs with 9.
 Stamps lead the league in receiving yards in the 2013 season with 1,259 yards.